andysinx/H2-SimNet/README.md

 These limitations necessitate new **monitoring, simulation, and anomaly detection systems** to ensure safe and efficient hydrogen transport.

 ![Hydrogen Station](enea_h2net_v2/hydrogen-station.jpg)

 ## 🧠 The Digital Twin Approach

 We simulate a hydrogen pipeline system using **MATLAB Simscape**, generating multivariate time series from pressure sensors and mass flow rate sensors.
 This Digital Twin enables:

 - Accurate modeling of **transient and steady-state dynamics**.
 - Injection of various **anomalous scenarios**: leaks, compressor failures, delayed responses.
-- Evaluation of **anomaly detection models** under realistic, high-variability conditions.
+- Evaluation of **supervised anomaly detection models** on **noisy data filtered with a moving average**, reflecting realistic measurement conditions.

 ## 🗂️ Version History

 - **TDADH2 v1** — Initial simplified version of the hydrogen transport network simulation.
-  Developed as a proof-of-concept and used to benchmark a variety of classical anomaly detection algorithms.
+  Developed as a proof-of-concept.
-  Results from this version were presented at the **AISEM Conference**.

 - **TDADH2 v2** — Enhanced and extended version developed for this work.
-  Includes a more detailed simulation model, additional anomaly scenarios, refined labeling, sensor noise simulation, and an expanded set of baseline models.
+  Includes a more detailed simulation model, additional anomaly scenarios, refined labeling, sensor noise simulation, and an expanded set of **supervised baseline models**.

 ## 📊 Dataset Features